China Gaslights the World by Picking Uighur Athlete to Ignite the Olympic Flame

 It was all in line with President Xi Jinping’s promise this week that China would deliver a “streamlined and safe” Olympics.
 And besides, there was no need for bombast: Two years into a global pandemic, China’s superpower status is no longer in question—and nor is Xi’s personal power after the National People’s Congress removed term limits to allow him to remain in office.

 That power was on display just hours before the ceremony as Xi received another president-for-life, Russia’s Vladimir Putin, for a stage-managed summit that ended with a blunt warning to the West not to interfere in Ukraine.
-As a display of geopolitical clout, it was an undiplomatic way to kick off a global sporting event—or would have been if Western leaders had not already snubbed the Beijing Games to protest China’s human rights record.
+A display of geopolitical clout, it was an undiplomatic way to kick off a global sporting event—or would have been if Western leaders had not already snubbed the Beijing Games.

 Putin is joined in Beijing by a rogues’ gallery of less-than-democratic world leaders, including President Abdel Fattah el-Sissi of Egypt and Mohammed bin Salman, the Saudi crown prince accused of personally ordering the murder of the Washington Post commentator Jamal Khashoggi.